Usage

 --no-headers don't output BOM column headers.

 --preset PRESET specify both the columns and group presets at the same time with this option.
 Both '--columns-preset' and '--group-preset' overwrite this option.
+Use '--list-presets' to list available.

 --columns-preset COLUMNS_PRESET